-ONCE THE PARKING BRAKE HAS BEEN ENGAGED, the machine can be lifted using a jack which pushes on the underside of the frame, placing a wood block (1) between the base of the jack and the frame and checking to see that the free movement of the front spring equaliser has not been obstructed.
+ONCE THE PARKING BRAKE HAS BEEN ENGAGED, the machine can be lifted using a jack which pushes on the underside of the frame.
+Place a wooden block (1) between the base of the jack and the frame and check that the free movement of the front spring equaliser has not been obstructed.